Medacorp/Luigi-s-Mansion/Documentation/Entity variables.md

             ]
         }
     ],
+    mansion:{ //The mansion this portrait ghost, boo or mario belongs to, this is used to run mansion specific functions (such as AI and resetting). namespace:"luigis_mansion", //The namespace of the mansion.
+Default = "luigis_mansion". id:"empty" //The ID of the mansion.
+Default = "empty".
+    },
     owner:X, //The GhostNr of the ghost that owns this projectile.
 A hit of miss will add the laugh or complain tag respectively to the owner. door:{ //Required for and used only by fake doors. model:{ //Required, the ID of the door model.
 See IDs in use for valid IDs.